joshblack07/UR-Cyber-Security-Red_vs_Blue/README.md

 | 207    | 12   |
 |404  | 6  |

-11/09/2021  16:00-19:00 PM
+Time: 11/09/2021  16:00-19:00 PM

 In addition, note the connection spike in the Connections over time [Packetbeat Flows] ECS, as well as the spike in errors in the Errors vs successful transactions [Packetbet] ECS

+**SCREENSHOT**

 **Access to Sensitive Data in secret_folder**: On the dashboard you built, a look at your Top 10 HTTP requests [Packetbeat] ECS panel.
 In this example, this folder was requested 15,987 times.
 The file connect_to_corp_server was requested 3 times.

+**SCREENSHOT**

 **HTTP Brute Force Attack**: Searching for url.path: /company_folders/secret_folder/ shows conversations involving the sensitive data.
-Specifically, the results contain requests from the brute-forcing toolHydra, identified under the user_agent.original section:
+Specifically, the results contain requests from the brute-forcing tool Hydra, identified under the user_agent.original section:

+**SCREENSHOT**

 In addition, the logs contain evidence of a large number of requests for the sensitive data, of which only 3 were successful.
 This is a telltale signature of a brute-force attack.